Nuclei-Software/nuclei-sdk/doc/source/overview.rst

   - **General applications for all Nuclei Processors**: In the Nuclei SDK software code, the applications provided are all general applications which can run on all Nuclei Processors, with basic UART service to provide ``printf`` function.
-  - **HummingBird SoC applications**: These applications are not included in the Nuclei SDK software code, it is maintained seperately, it will use resource from HummingBird SoC and its evaluation boards to develop applications, which will not be compatiable with different boards.
+  - **HummingBird SoC applications**: These applications are not included in the Nuclei SDK software code, it is *maintained seperately*, it will use resource from HummingBird SoC and its evaluation boards to develop applications, which will not be compatiable with different boards.
-  - **GD32VF103 SoC applications**: These applications are not included in the Nuclei SDK software code, it is maintained seperately, it will use resource from GD32VF103 SoC and its evaluation boards to develop applications, which will not be compatiable with different boards.
+  - **GD32VF103 SoC applications**: These applications are not included in the Nuclei SDK software code, it is *maintained seperately*, it will use resource from GD32VF103 SoC and its evaluation boards to develop applications, which will not be compatiable with different boards.

 .. _overview_getstarted: